echo9407/Python-Project/README.md

-# Python-Project
-the analysis and prediction of graduate admission using python programming language.
+# the analysis and prediction of graduate admission using python programming language.